How to Prepare for and Conduct an Interview

 A thorough review of each Curriculum Vitae will enable the Interviewer to tailor additional questions which are specific to the applicant, and which will reveal more information about the applicant’s personality, experience or history.

-This process will allow the Interviewer to build a rapport with the candidate and find a common ground, ensuring that the process runs smoothly and without any awkward pauses, utilising, to the best effectiveness, the time set aside for Interviewing.
+This process will allow the Interviewer to build a rapport with the candidate and find common ground, ensuring that the process runs smoothly and without any awkward pauses, utilising, to the best effectiveness, the time set aside for Interviewing.

 The Role of the Interviewer During the Interview

 Firstly, Welcome the Applicant warmly to the Interview with a firm handshake and ask them how their journey was or their day so far.
 The majority of candidates arriving for a job Interview will be nervous, and so a friendly welcome will assist them in relaxing.
-Encouraging your candidate to relax will make them feel more comfortable, resulting in Applicants answering questions with increased honesty, consistency and quality, providing you the Interviewer a greater insight into the candidate’s capabilities.
+Encouraging your candidate to relax will make them feel more comfortable, resulting in Applicants answering questions with increased honesty, consistency and quality, providing you with a greater insight into the candidate’s capabilities.

-Explain how the Interview process will be conducted outlining / sign posting each stage.
+Explain how the Interview process will be conducted outlining/signposting each stage.
 This will allow you to control the Interview and will prepare the applicant for what to expect during the Interview.
 This will also provide the opportunity for the applicant to ask any initial questions about the Interview.

 It is important for the Interviewer to understand that whilst they are leading the Interview, an Interview is still very much a two-way process.
 The way the Interviewer presents themselves will have a direct influence on the way the candidate perceives them as a potential employer.